Tag: herbs

 Aash-e Mash – Mung beans and herbs soup

-Here is another great entry in the long line of Aashes – thick, hearty soups – in Persian cuisine.
-Much like others in the series, this Aash incorporates an abundance of fresh herbs, Kashk, a Persian whey sauce, along with crispy garlic, caramelized onions, and the aromatic mint sauce!
-Though the main ingredient for this…
+Here is another delicious addition to the long line of Aashes, the thick, hearty Persian soups.
+Like others in the series, this Aash features a generous mix of fresh herbs, Kashk, a tangy Persian whey sauce, crispy garlic, caramelized onions, and aromatic mint sauce.
+While mung beans are the main ingredient, the real star of…

 Aash-e Anar – Pomegranate soup with meatballs

-This is Aash-e Anar, another of the popular and well-loved members of the Aash family, with many enticing and creative seasonal variations.
-Aash has always been front and center of Persian cuisine.
-This is a Farsi term used to describe a thick style of soup that often combines a variety of beans, grains, sometimes noodles,…
+This is Aash-e Anar, a beloved member of the Aash family known for its enticing and creative seasonal variations.
+Aash has always been a cornerstone of Iranian cuisine.
+The Persian word Aash, refers to a thick soup that typically includes a mix of beans, grains, occasionally noodles, herbs, spices, and meat.

 Aash Gholvat – Potato and herb stew with eggs